Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-frosted-glass-credit-card.md

 ```

 Now let's style the body tag.
-In the dribbble example, we saw the person used a gradient background.
-So I decided to use a background image to sit behind the glass.
+In the dribbble example, we saw the person use a gradient background.
+So I decided to use a background image to appear behind the glass.

 ```css
 body {